|

 particular piece of software and see how it all came together.
 That’s

+made it an irreplaceable teaching tool.
 The odds of Github meeting a fate similar to that of the Library of Alexandria are slim.
 Indeed, rumor has it that

 Github soon will see a new round of funding that will place the